 It is important to understand that complete privacy can be impossible to accomplish due to the number of services a person uses and by laws and regulations that make it unclear on how is treated and who it truly belong to.
 Most importantly, the user must be aware that any activity, information, and data is not private at all on the Internet.
 A user needs to understand the type of information they are providing to different services and how it’s going to be treated before using a service.
 It’s a responsibility that they must learn to better take care of their data and information online, to smartly choose what services they used and how they use them.

 There is no doubt that the Internet and the Web changed the lives of people, it is a fact.
 What started as a project by the U.S government to share data ended up being a network that rapidly grew around the world connecting currently billions of people.
-However, security and privacy has always been an issue.
-People are freely using the Internet without thinking about the outcomes, specially the privacy implications.
-Information and data is being collected by service providers which have the freedom to do mostly anything given the loop holes found on the current system.
+However, security and privacy have always been an issue.
+People are freely using the Internet without thinking about the outcomes, especially the privacy implications.
+Information and data are being collected by service providers which have the freedom to do most anything given the loopholes found in the current system.
 It’s also important to understand that a user must start valuing and thinking more about their data and what services they use and share information with.
 This is is one of the steps to increase their privacy along with updating laws that allow this to happen.
 The Internet is a tool that people will continue to rely on simply because it is an effective and reliable way of communication that has become part of peoples lives.

 Software Engineer @Pluralsight.
 Interested in distributed systems, machine learning, and the web.
 Follow me on Twitter.